-These sessions showcase innovative devices and surgical techniques which are so new that they have not yet been included in AO course programs.
+This popular format offers the opportunity to learn about the AO Technical Commission's most recently approved medical devices and to explore hot topics in trauma and orthopedic surgery.
+The sessions showcase clinical benefits of innovative devices and surgical techniques which are so new that they have not yet been included in AO course programs.

 Meet the Experts 2019

 Wherever you are in the world, whatever your field of interest, Meet the Experts has something for you.